apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 test-patch requires these installed components to execute:

 * git-based project (and git 1.7.3 or higher installed)
-* bash v3.2 or higher
+* bash v3.2 or higher (bash v4.0 or higher is recommended)
 * GNU diff
 * GNU patch
 * POSIX awk